Junho-eum/EQWaveMusicRecommender/README.md

 ## EQ_based_rec_algorithm
-- Music recommendation algorithm based on EQ soundwave
-  - In the current age of streaming services, a personalized and efficient music recommendation system is of paramount importance.
+Music recommendation algorithm based on EQ soundwave In the current age of streaming services, a personalized and efficient music recommendation system holds great importance.
 Existing methods typically rely on collaborative filtering, content-based features, and hybrid systems.
-This study introduces a novel approach using EQ sound wave pattern analysis to enhance the accuracy of music recommendations, aiming to provide a richer and more personalized user experience.
+This study introduces an approach using EQ sound wave pattern analysis to enhance the accuracy of music recommendations, aiming to provide a richer and more personalized user experience.

 ## Background and Related Work

-- Previous studies have used a variety of methods for music recommendation, ranging from collaborative filtering, which bases recommendations on the listening habits of similar users, to content-based filtering, which recommends songs with similar features.
+Previous studies have used a variety of methods for music recommendation, ranging from collaborative filtering, which bases recommendations on the listening habits of similar users, to content-based filtering, which recommends songs with similar features.
 This research aims to expand upon these methodologies by incorporating EQ sound wave analysis, a largely unexplored aspect in music recommendation systems.

 ## Methodology